-School Psychologists rake in the most money, with average earnings of about $78K per year; Systems Analysts come in second with average earnings amounting to $68K, while Elementary School Teachers and High School Teachers rank near the top as well ($51K and around $46K, respectively).
-On the lower end are Elementary School, Kindergarten, and Preschool Special Education Teachers at $41K on average.
+School Psychologists rake in the most money, with average earnings of around $78K annually; Systems Analysts come in second with average earnings amounting to about $68K, while Elementary School Teachers and High School Teachers rank near the top as well ($50K and approximately $42K, respectively).

 Years of Experience

-Workers who have been with the company for more than one year but less than five can make approximately $42K annually on average.
-Those who have five to nine years of work experience see average salaries of $52K per year.
-The largest slice of the Jefferson County Public Schools workforce (34 percent) has been working for 10-19 years and earns, on average, about $61K annually.
+Workers who have been with the company for more than one year but less than five can make $42K per year on average.
+Five to nine years of work experience seem to result in median wages of $52K annually.
+Broken down by tenure, the largest share of Jefferson County Public Schools employees (31 percent) have 10-19 years of experience and earn $63K per year on average.

-When it comes to location, the highest average paycheck ($66K per year) can be spotted in Arvada, Colo.; Denver, Colo. (approximately $63K), Louisville, Ky. (around $59K), and the company's headquarter city of Golden, Colo. ($58K) are the next top-paying cities.
-U.S. pay levels are highest in the state of Colorado; salaries there average to $61K annually.
+When it comes to location, the highest average paycheck (about $66K annually) can be spotted in Arvada, Colo.; Louisville, Ky. (around $59K), the company's headquarter city of Golden, Colo. ($58K), and Denver, Colo. (approximately $49K) are the next top-paying cities.
+The highest pay by state can be found in Colorado, where salaries average out at $60K per year.

 Certifications and Degrees

 Teaching License Holders are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $74K annually.
 On average, salaries rise to $49K per year for accredited Teacher Certifications.
 Jefferson County Public Schools provides the highest financial reward to those with a Bachelor's Degree — these employees rake in about $49K annually.